 Partnership Opportunities – If applicable, when will you be considered for shareholder status?
 Is there a “buy-in”?
 When will it be defined?

-In addition to legal counsel, consider the services of a physician consultant to negotiate financially related issues on your behalf.
-While many attorneys specialize in healthcare and have experience in physician employment contracts, they may not have certain financial expertise.
-Attempt to identify physician consultants that have experience in negotiating financial issues on behalf of physicians.
+In addition to legal counsel, consider the services of a physician mentor with knowledge in the space to assist you with negotiations.
+They will have specific awareness of the trends and realistic financial terms in your specialty.
+While many attorneys specialize in healthcare and have experience in physician employment contracts, they may not have certain specialty expertise.
+Attempt to identify physician mentors that have had experience in recruiting and have been negotiating financial issues on behalf of their faculty.